kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset`, `fileclear`, `filecleared`, `fileloaded`, and `fileerror`.
 13. Disabled and readonly file input support.
 14. Size of the entire plugin is less than 6KB if gzipped.
-The minified assets are less than 16KB (about 13KB for the minified JS and 3KB for the minified CSS).
+The minified assets are less than 19KB (about 16KB for the minified JS and 3KB for the minified CSS).

 ## Demo